HasanTarik-REC/Note-Collections/Third Year/Odd Semester/System Analysis and Design/System Development Life Cycle.md

 Depending on the user's request system analyst needs to initial investigation.
 After the initial investigation, a system analyst or system analyst team builds a demo system.
 Different system analysts can form different demo systems.
 According to which system analyst should go forward.
 Those systems are called candidate systems.

+### **<br/>To what extent and how quickly a user-originated idea is converted to a feasibility study depends on which factors?**

+The factors are given below
+- The risks and potential returns.
+- Managements bias toward the user.
+- Financial costs, and the funds available for system work.
+- Priorities of other projects in the firm.
+- The persuasive ability of the user.